-No, we have counselors available to meet where you are comfortable.
-While our doors are always open to you, we can also meet you at your favorite coffee shop, a library, or a restaurant.
-We also have several satelitte offices in Illinois and Indiana if you would like a private setting but can not get to Evanston.
+No. Your Cradle counselor can meet you where you are comfortable.
+While our doors are always open to you, we can also meet you at a place that’s convenient to you such as a coffee shop, a library, or a restaurant.
+We also have offices in Hyde Park and Merrillville, Indiana available for appointments.